johnbullnz/pyrsona/README.md

 ### All meta lines MUST be included

-While it is possible to effectively add a wildcard using `'{}'` in the structure definition to ignore several lines of the meta section of the file, this can cause a later named field to be included in the wildcard section. *pyrsona* therefore checks for the presence of a new line character `'\n'` in the named fields and fails if one is found.
+While the *parse* package allows a wildcard `'{}'` to be used to ignore several lines this can cause a named field to be unexpectedly included in the wildcard section. *pyrsona* therefore checks for the presence of a new line character `'\n'` in the named field values and fails if one is found.

 ### Sub-sub-models